hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 ### Resource Deployment

-If the Jet cluster hasn't been started with all the computation code on the classpath, this code will have to be deployed together with the Job instance:
+If the Jet cluster hasn't been started with all the job's computation code already on the classpath, the code will have to be deployed together with the Job instance:

 ```java
 JobConfig config = new JobConfig();